Jimmy Neutron: Boy Genius

-Jimmy Neutron: Boy Genius is a 2001 American computer-animated science fiction comedy film produced by Nickelodeon Movies, O Entertainment and DNA Productions, and distributed by Paramount Pictures.
-The film was directed by John A. Davis and written by Davis and producer Steve Oedekerk.
-Its voice cast includes Debi Derryberry, Patrick Stewart, Martin Short, Rob Paulsen, and Jeffrey Garcia.
-The film follows the title character, a schoolboy with super-genius intelligence, who must save all of the parents of his hometown from a race of egg-like aliens known as the Yolkians.
+Jimmy Neutron: Boy Genius is a 2001 American animated science fiction comedy film directed by John A. Davis and written by Davis, Steve Oedekerk, David N. Weiss, and J. David Stem.
+Featuring the voices of Debi Derryberry, Patrick Stewart, Martin Short, Rob Paulsen, Jeffrey Garcia, and Carolyn Lawrence, the film follows Jimmy Neutron, a schoolboy with super-genius intelligence, who must save all the parents of his hometown from a race of egg-like aliens known as the Yolkians.

-The idea for Jimmy Neutron was first created by Davis in the 1980s, in which he wrote a script for a short film titled Runaway Rocketboy and starring a prototype character for Jimmy named Johnny Quasar.
-After coming across the abandoned script several years later, Davis decided that it would be a good idea to revisit it and retool it as a computer-animated short and potential TV series.
-A 40-second demo was animated using LightWave 3D and gained popularity at the 1995 SIGGRAPH convention where it was shown off, grabbing the attention of Oedekerk and leading DNA Productions to develop an extended TV pilot.
-After a successful pitch to Nickelodeon, a 13-minute-long TV episode was developed, and Nickelodeon, impressed with both the character and the 3D technology, raised the possibility of making both a TV series and a full-length feature film.
-Davis, in turn, suggested that the film be made first, so that the development team could create the assets at theatrical quality and reuse them in the TV series.
-Production officially began in early 2000 and was completed in roughly 24 months, with the studio considerably raising its staff count and expanding its studio space.
-Jimmy Neutron was the first computer animated film to be created entirely with off-the-shelf animation software, including LightWave and project:messiah.
+The idea for the film was first conceived by Davis in the 1980s as a script for a short film titled Runaway Rocketboy, which featured a prototype Jimmy Neutron named Johnny Quasar.
+After revisiting the abandoned script several years later, Davis decided to retool it as a computer-animated short and potential TV series.
+A 40-second demo was created and gained popularity at the 1995 SIGGRAPH convention, garnering the attention of Oedekerk and leading Davis' DNA Productions to develop an extended TV pilot.
+After a successful pitch to Nickelodeon, a 13-minute episode was produced, and Nickelodeon, impressed with both the character and the 3D technology, raised the possibility of making both a TV series and a full-length feature film.
+Davis suggested that the film be made first, so that the production team could create the assets on a higher budget and reuse them in the TV series.
+Production began in early 2000 and was completed in roughly 24 months, with the studio considerably raising its staff count and expanding its studio space.
+Jimmy Neutron was the first computer animated film to be created entirely with off-the-shelf animation software, including LightWave 3D and Messiah.